Having an idea of what sort of lifestyle you would like in retirement is a good starting point when determining how much you need to retire.

 - Household goods and services

 You can then see whether you’re likely to reach this retirement income requirement by contributing to your super at your current rate by using our Retirement Calculator.

 It’s important to keep in mind that your income and guaranteed super contributions may increase over this time period.

 It’s never too early or late to think about topping up your super.
 Putting in a little extra now can make a difference in the future.

-Salary sacrificing might be an option, while bringing all your super together into one fund can help to manage fees that you might be paying.
+Salary sacrificing might be an option (redirecting before-tax employment income directly to superannuation), while bringing all your super together into one fund can help to manage fees that you might be paying.